Overview of the Associates Program

 The Associates Program prepares entry-level professionals, with up to six years of experience, for their future roles as leaders in government and industry.
 This unique program fosters career growth through coaching and classroom training as well as independent and team exercises.
 The ten-month program trains ambitious young professionals who want to master skills such as personal branding and career management early in their careers.
 The Associates Program provides essential personal, team, and career development trainings by the trusted subject matter experts within the government IT community.
 The monthly educational programs are primarily held outside of normal business hours and reveal real world tips and techniques from some of the industry's most successful individuals.

-- Accelerated professional and personal growth and increased confidence
+- Accelerate professional and personal growth

 - Earn a minimum of 25 Continuous Learning Points (CLPs)